yermak/AudioBookConverter/README.md

 * Unicode tags support: keep tags in own language
 * Chapters support: jump to the right chapter quickly
 * Flexible quality management: find balance between size and quality
+* Instant playback: listen what you are going to encode
 * Simple and lightweigh user interface: Convert a book with few clicks

 --------------